SumitsWorkshopOrg/agentic_soc_agentspace/README.md

 ## 🚀 Part 1: Initial Setup

 ### 1. Configure Environment
-[cite_start]Open Cloud Shell and run the following "all-in-one" block to enable APIs and setup the repository [cite: 12-27].
+Open Cloud Shell and run the following "all-in-one" block to enable APIs and setup the repository.

 ```bash
 # 1. Enable APIs